List of Canadian soldiers executed for military offences: Pte. Elsworth Young

 Born on 2 June 1895 in Halifax, Nova Scotia, Elsworth Young enlisted in the 25th Battalion during November 1914 at the age of 19.
 He was stationed in France in September 1915, serving as a batman.

+On June 14, 1916, he was granted eight days leave.

-In September 1916, Young was ordered to report back to his company's Sergeant-Major, in order to be transferred to replace troops lost during the Battle of Flers-Courcelette.
+On September 16, 1916, Private Young was reported from base missing.
+He was ordered to report back to his company's Sergeant-Major, in order to be transferred to replace troops lost during the Battle of Flers-Courcelette.
 He failed to report on time, though he arrived in time for the evening's rollcall.

+On October 6, 1916, it was recorded that Private Young on October 4 was reported missing, now safe.

 Several days later however, Young was arrested after being found miles behind the front lines, dressed in a Corporal's uniform.
 He initially gave a false name and rank to the Military Police who arrested him.
 He was charged with desertion, court-martialled and sentenced to death.
 He was executed by firing squad at 06:26 on 29 October 1916.

 His remains are today located in Bully-Grenay Communal Cemetery, Plot II, Row B, Grave 14.